 The Company adopted ASU 2016-02, Leases (Topic 842), and all applicable amendments as of January 1, 2019 using a modified retrospective approach.
 The Company determines if an arrangement is a lease at inception.
 Operating leases are included in long-term right-of-use assets and current and long-term lease liabilities on our consolidated balance sheets.
 Right-of-use assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As most of the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rates, which are the rates incurred to borrow on a collateralized basis over a similar term, an amount equal to the lease payments in a similar economic environment.
-Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+As most of the Company's leases do not provide an implicit rate, the Company uses its incremental borrowing rates, which are the rates incurred to borrow on a collateralized basis over a similar term, an amount equal to the lease term.
 The right-of-use assets are tested for impairment according to ASC 360.
 See Note 6 for details.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet; we recognize lease expense for these immaterial leases on a straight-line basis over the lease term.